zzhikai/tp/docs/UserGuide.md

 * Index of applicant specified must not be more than the total number of applicants in LinkedOUT. <br>
   e.g If there are only `4` applicants in the app but `5` is specified, then the addition will not be carried out as it is invalid.
-* Index of applicant specified must be a positive integer. <br>
+* Index of applicant specified must be a positive number. <br>
   e.g As we label our applicants incrementally starting from `1` (e.g `1, 2, 3, and so on`), an index of `-1` will not be tagged to an applicant and the addition will not be carried out as it is invalid.
 * If you would like to replace or remove certain skills instead, consider using [`edit`](https://ay2122s2-cs2103t-t09-2.github.io/tp/UserGuide.html#editing-an-applicant--edit).